Anno 117: Pax Romana – How to Plan for the Year 1 DLC Pass

 • A massive footprint that will reshape whatever district you place it in

-Screenshot from Anno 117: Pax Romana
+Anno 117: Pax Romana in-game screenshot

-Screenshot from Anno 117: Pax Romana
+In-game screenshot – Anno 117: Pax Romana

-• New province with contrasting biomes:
+• A new province with contrasting biomes:

 • Arid desert regions